 Emergency Response Levels

-The University of Calgary has two emergency response levels.
+The University of Calgary has three emergency response levels.

 The University of Calgary emergency response system is designed to manage all emergency response activities on university property.
 It is composed of the following major elements.

-The First Response Team (FRT) is the first line resource for all levels of emergency operations on university property.
+Incident Management Team (IMT) is the first line resource for all levels of emergency operations on university property.

 The University Incident Commander, identified by a bright green vest and Incident Commander patch, will coordinate the first response activities, personnel, and communications at the emergency site.
 The team may be called upon to respond to off-site incidents involving the university as required.

-The First Response Team is the first level of decision-making within the university's emergency response organization and is responsible for all first line activities related to an emergency on university property.
+The Incident Management Team is the first level of decision-making within the university's emergency response organization and is responsible for all first line activities related to an emergency on university property.
 They coordinate activities of all university resources present at the scene of an emergency from the Incident Command Post.
-The University FRT will also coordinate with municipal emergency services personnel, mutual aid partners, and contract emergency response resources.
+The University IMT will also coordinate with municipal emergency services personnel, mutual aid partners, and contract emergency response resources.

-The Emergency Operations Group (EOG) is the primary resource for supporting the University First Response Team in an emergency.
-The EOG will be activated for all Level 2 incidents.
+The Emergency Operations Group (EOG) is the primary resource for supporting the University Incident Management Team in an emergency.
+The EOG will be activated for all Level 2 and 3 incidents.

 The Emergency Operations Group has the following functions:

-- provide direct support to the operations of the First Response Team
+- provide direct support to the operations of the Incident Management Team

 - evaluate and prepare for the impact of the emergency on the overall operation of the university